Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 Who Should Apply

-This program has been primarily developed for mid-career journalists and finance professionals with an interest in financial journalism; government professionals responsible for public policy, communications, or finance portfolios; and development practitioners and civil society professionals with an interest in African development and financial and economic data.
+This program has been primarily developed for mid-career journalists, financial professionals with an interest in financial journalism, government professionals responsible for public policy, communications, and finance portfolios, and development practitioners and civil society professionals with an interest in African development and financial and economic data.

 Program Structure

 The 22-day program spans seven months and includes seven compulsory study blocks.
-Each study block takes place over three to four full lecture days.
+Each study block lasts three to four full lecture days.

 4.jpg